 - Utilization Component.
 Clients pay us for the fertility benefits and Progyny Rx solutions utilized by their employees.
 With respect to the fertility benefits solution, we bill clients for Smart Cycles in accordance with our bundled case rates, which vary by the type of fertility service rendered and clinic location.
 Case rates include all third-party fertility specialists, anesthesiology and laboratory services, as well as all of our care management services.
 With respect to Progyny Rx, we bill the client for the fertility medication dispensed to their employees in connection with the authorized fertility treatments.
 Medication fees also include our formulary management, drug utilization review and cost containment services and other care management services. - Population-Based Component.
 Clients who purchase our fertility benefits solution also typically pay us a per employee per month fee, or PEPM fee, which is population-based.
 This allows us to provide access to our PCAs for fertility and family building education and guidance and other digital tools to all of our members, regardless of whether they ultimately pursue fertility treatment.
-PEPM fees represented 1% and 2% of our total revenue for the nine months ended September 30, 2021 and 2020, respectively.
+PEPM fees represented 1% of our total revenue for the three months ended March 31, 2022 and 2021.